Obtaining a Moped or Scooter Driver's Licence (Class 6D)

 On the day of the test

-Step 1 – Go to the service outlet with which you have scheduled an appointment to take the test and present the following documents:
+Step 1 – Go to the service outlet where you have scheduled your test and present the following documents:

-• if you are under age 18, the Consent of a Person Having Parental Authority (PDF, 123.4 ko) form, duly completed and signed by your father, mother or legal guardian
+- if you are under age 18, the Consent of a Person Having Parental Authority (PDF, 128.7 KB) form, duly completed and signed by your father, mother or legal guardian

-• if this is your first application for a driver's licence, 2 official documents, including one with photo
+- if this is your first application for a driver's licence, 2 official documents

 Documents you must present in order to obtain a driver's licence for the first time